poepoejoejoe/mmo-game/backlog.md

 drag and drop in inventory inventory

+there should be an inventory full small little red errors message somewhere on the screen

 ### Current
-there should be an inventory full small little red errors message somewhere on the screen

 remember the state the inventory was in.
 So if we open the bank and our inventory was closed, the inventory opens but then when we walk away from the bank and the bank closes the inventory should close as well.
 However, if we walk up to the bank and inventory was open, then when we walk away from the bank and the bank closes the inventory should stay open.

-moving needs to cancel the teleport to sanctuary. maybe need to flush out the concept of is casting state
+moving needs to cancel the teleport to sanctuary.

 - echo well
 - echos and defend (minor rune?)
 - echos can loot (minor rune?)

 ### Alpha Backlog